sccn/sccn.github.io/tutorials/I/inspecting_ica_comp.md

-Artifactual components often encountered (but not present in this decomposition) are single-channel (channel-pop) artifacts in which a single channel goes 'off,' or line-noise artifacts such as 23 (the ERP image plot below shows that it picked up some noise line at 60 Hz especially in trials 65 and on).
+Artifactual components often encountered (but not present in this decomposition) are single-channel (channel-pop) artifacts in which a single channel goes 'off,' or line-noise artifacts such as 23.
+The ERP
+image plot below shows that it picked up some noise line at 60 Hz especially in trials 65 and on.